usersina/docker-sqldeveloper/README.md

 ## Motivation

-Although there exist this [great image](https://github.com/marcelhuberfoo/docker-sqldeveloper) already, I had a very special problem where [X11 server always fails to get initialized on Linux](https://stackoverflow.com/questions/74112126/unable-to-init-xserver-inside-a-docker-container-on-popos), a VNC server on the other hand can be successfully connected to.
+Although there exists this [great image](https://github.com/marcelhuberfoo/docker-sqldeveloper) already, I had a very special problem where [X11 server always fails to get initialized on Linux](https://stackoverflow.com/questions/74112126/unable-to-init-xserver-inside-a-docker-container-on-popos), a VNC server on the other hand can be successfully connected to.